spiral/docs/framework/finalizers.md

 }
 ```

-The finalizer will be invoked by all of application dispatchers.
+The finalizer will be invoked by all of the application dispatchers.
 During:
-* http request complete
+* HTTP request complete
-* http request failed with error
+* HTTP request failed with error
 * job is complete
 * job failed with error
-* grpc rpc call complete
+* GRPC call complete
-* grpc rpc call failed with error
+* GRPC call failed with error
 * console command is complete

-> Attention, finalizer will only be invoked if specific dispatcher has been started.
+> Attention, the finalizer will only be invoked if the specific dispatcher has been started.
 You can freely invoke app commands
-and http methods without using dispatcher directly and without resetting your services after each request.
+and HTTP methods without using dispatcher directly and without resetting your services after each request.

-You handler will receive first bool argument which specifies if app is going to terminate after the request.
+Your handler will receive first bool argument which specifies if the app is going to terminate after the request.

 > Note, avoid resetting IoC setting in finalizer as it might lead to some singleton service cache previous service version.

 ## Example Finalizer
-We can use finalizer to demonstrate how to automatically close database connection after every request.
-Such approach
-will be useful if you run a lot of workers (or lamda functions) and do not want to consume all of the database sockets.
+We can use a finalizer to demonstrate how to automatically close the database connection after every request.
+It can be useful if you run a lot of workers (or lambda functions) and do not want to consume all of the database sockets.

 ```php